6 Methods Of Determining Customs Valuation

 What is the Value for Duty on Rescue Puppies: A Customs Valuation Case Study

-When you cannot use transaction and identical goods, you must use an established value for duty of similar goods.
+When you cannot use transaction or identical goods, you must use an established value for the duty of similar goods.
 For goods to qualify, the value of goods must be:

 What Is Deductive Method Of Valuation?

 If none of the above methods apply, the deductive value method is the next method to consider.
-The basis of this method is on the Canadian importers most common selling price (per unit) of the goods sold to Canadian customers.
+The most typical selling price (per unit) of the commodities sold to Canadian customers by the Canadian importer serves as the foundation for this strategy.

 The Most Commonly Overlooked Area of a Customs Audit - Valuation

-In the end, the final value for duty can also be influenced by:
+In the end, the final value for duty can also be influenced by the following:

-- Condition where the goods were provided to the Canadian consignee at no charge (i.e. consignment)
+• A condition where the goods were provided to the Canadian consignee at no charge (i.e., consignment)

-Now that you understand the 6 different methods of determine value for duty, the next step is to learn how to calculate your value for goods and why it's important to get valuation right.
-Receive in-class or online training from a Trade Advisor.
+Now that you understand the six different methods of determining a value for duty, the next step is to learn how to calculate your value for goods and why it's important to get the valuation right.
+Receive online training from a trade advisor.